-Admission to Brandeis Summer School rests on the assumption that each student knows best what he or she wants and can do.
+Admission to Brandeis Summer School rests on the assumption that each student knows best what they want and can do.
 Enrollment is open to a wide cross-section of qualified persons, including students currently enrolled in colleges and universities as well as individuals not currently engaged in any formal educational program, but who hold a high school diploma or its equivalent.

 After classes end, students can view their final course grades in Workday — the Brandeis Student records system.
 Student guides to using Workday, including a guide to viewing your grades can be found here.